Small eigenvalues of hyperbolic surfaces with many cusps: Proof of Theorem

-We now exploit Lemma \ref{thm:many-pants} and use that $X$ contains at least $c_{1}n$ disjoint pairs of pants that separate off one or two cusps and have geodesic boundary length at most $c_{2}$.
-Let $P$ be such a pair of pants, then any closed geodesic inside $P$ gives rise to a unique closed geodesic of the same length in the surface $X$.
+Let $P$ be such a pair of pants, then any closed geodesic inside $P$ gives rise to a unique closed geodesic of the same length in the surface $X^{(L)}_{\infty}$.
 A lower bound for (a) (using non-negativity of $f_{T}$) arises from a lower bound on the number of geodesics in each of these pairs of pants.
-Let $T$ be sufficiently large (independent of the surface) so that by Theorem \ref{thm:Naud-PGT},
+Let $T$ be sufficiently large (independent of the surface) so that by Theorems \ref{thm:Naud-PGT} and \ref{thm:thrice-punc-sphere}, and equation (\ref{eq:log-int}), since the pants have their boundaries in $[\frac{1}{2}L,20\pi(2a+1)]$, there exists a constant $B>0$ (depending only upon $a$) such that